MukeshSankhla/KASCC_2026/Smart_Motion_Radar/README.md

-# 🎯 ESP8266 Radar Scanner — 180° Ultrasonic Radar System
+# 🎯 Smart Motion Radar with Servo Rotation using Ultrasonic Sensor and NodeMCU

 ## 1. Problem Statement